samarth8392/MQU_PopGenomics/README.md

 This repository contains scripts for the publication:

 Samarth Mathur, J. Andrew DeWoody.
-Genetic load has potential in large populations but is realized in small populations.
+Genetic load has potential in large populations but is realized in small inbred populations. _Evolutionary Applications_. (in press)
-Authorea.
-May 14, 2020.DOI: 10.22541/au.158941448.85174067

 ### Folders
 This repository contains the following scripts within each folder